 (Vanelli’s note: Michèle Grenier, a talented sports photographer based out of Quebec City, Canada, needed 75 hours of mentoring before she could complete her degree in photography.
 After meeting her at Photoshop World a year earlier, she called to ask me if I could be her mentor—I’m based out of the East Coast of Florida.
 Honored, I said yes and, when she arrived, we dove into a 13-hour day of learning and shooting.
 To help reinforce her learning, I asked her to gather her thoughts and write a few “How I Got the Shot:” articles.
 Here’s what she has to say:)

-Today, Vanelli challenged me to shoot a Karate class without flash.
+Today, Vanelli challenged me to shoot a Karate class in low light.
 To put you in context: it was at night and the studio was poorly lit.
-See how I managed to pull out the best of this low-light, high-shutter-speed situation!
+See how I got the shot in this low-light, high-shutter-speed situation!

 I’m quite used to shooting in crappy conditions.
 As we live 10 months out of 12 in snow in Quebec city—barely kidding here—I don’t have many opportunities to shoot outdoors throughout the year.
 Well, I could but, to be honest, I don’t really enjoy having my fingers freezing to the camera as I am wiping my runny nose on my sleeves.
 That being said, I knew roughly where I wanted to start with this shoot.